econya/yosis/doc/knowledgebase.md

 * Also removed everything (or most) yarnish in commit
   #037e4aa90b82791f1a85408d926fc19f6486275e .

-HTML5 video tag seems to work for now, too (other options: see below)
+HTML5 video tag seems to work for now, too (other options: see below).

 ### SiteSettings

 * Global Site Settings implemented by a crude [SiteSettings Model](app/model/site_settings).
 No seed or prepopulation, they are created on the fly in the controller.
 Tradeoffs made.
-Its model allows for a kind and attachments.
-The kind can be markdown, so that a html-rendered version is stored in the db rather than being rerendered on every page view.
+Its model allows for a `kind` and attachments.
+The kind can be `markdown`, so that a html-rendered version is stored in the db rather than being rerendered on every page view.
 * Other site wide settings can be set via environment variables.